Criminal Justice (CJ)

 Complete an application to Green River College, complete the COMPASS assessment, and attend a quarterly Criminal Justice/Forensic Technology advising session.

 It depends on you.
 If you attend Green River full time, the degree requirements can be completed in about six quarters, and the certificate requirements can be completed in just two quarters depending upon when you start and when the classes are scheduled.
 If you attend part time, it will depend on how many credits you complete each quarter.
-The program can be completed in the evening.
-However, it will take substantially longer.
-Evening classes with low enrollment have a greater chance of being cancelled, delaying the completion of your degree or certificate.
+Some evening classes are available; however, several classes required for the certificates and the degree are only offered during the day.

 Each Criminal Justice class includes a $25.00 fee to help defray costs of equipment and supplies.